BitBagCommerce/SyliusImojePlugin/README.md

 https://api.imoje.pl/v1/merchant
 ```

-* And now, you can choose which payment-by-link we want to use.
-After that you need add a name for our gateway and click "Create"
+* And now, you can choose which payment-by-link you want to use.
+After that, you need to add a name for our gateway and click "Create"

   ![Screenshot showing payment method config in admin](doc/finish.png)